-The objective of rebalancing is to control risk and enhance the risk-adjusted return of the asset allocation strategy.
-For purposes of enhancing the risk-adjusted return of the asset allocation structure, the relative deviation of any liquid sub asset class away from its target weight (or liquidity-adjusted target weight) shall be no more than plus or minus 1.802.20 standard deviation factors of each allocation's expected volatility, relative to the other allocations in the asset mix.
+The objective of rebalancing is to control risk and enhance the risk-adjusted return of the asset allocation structure, the relative deviation of any liquid sub asset class away from its target weight (or liquidity-adjusted target weight) shall be no more than plus or minus 2.20 standard deviation factors of each allocation's expected volatility, relative to the other allocations in the asset mix.
 This standard deviation factor shall be used to define the range of allowable deviation from Policy target asset allocations.
 If any sub asset class reaches its allowable deviation from its target allocation, all sub asset classes will be evaluated.